zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.quantization.quantized_module.md

 **Args:**

 - <b>`*q_x (numpy.ndarray)`</b>:  Input integer values to consider.
 - <b>`fhe`</b> (Union\[FheMode, str\]):  The mode to use for prediction.
-Can be FheMode.DISABLE for  Concrete-ML python inference, FheMode.SIMULATE for FHE simulation and  FheMode.EXECUTE for actual FHE execution.
+Can be FheMode.DISABLE for  Concrete ML python inference, FheMode.SIMULATE for FHE simulation and  FheMode.EXECUTE for actual FHE execution.
 Can also be the string representation of  any of these values.
 Default to FheMode.DISABLE.

 **Returns:**